-- human rights (safe work practices, fair treatment, equal opportunity, no child and forced labour, and values associated with the Universal Declaration of Human Rights and the Core Conventions of the International Labour Organization)
+- Human rights (safe work practices, fair treatment, equal opportunity, no child or forced labour, and values associated with the Universal Declaration of Human Rights and the Core Conventions of the International Labour Organisation)

 Action on plastics

 In 2020, we set up a new cross-functional workstream with the specific intent of cutting plastics from our value chain.
 We set an ambitious target to halve our 2019 plastics footprint of 311 tonnes by the end of 2023.
 We also have a further target of ensuring all packaging and point of sale materials are reusable, recyclable, or compostable by end of 2025.

 We started a project to attempt to remove the plastic shrouds on the pallets of empty glass bottles and cans coming into our Waitemata brewery from our local Auckland supplier.
 We ran a trial, however unfortunately the quantity of bottles and cans lost en route was prohibitively high for this to be implemented.
 Our compliance with MPI standards for primary packaging materials also meant that we couldn't further explore this initiative.

 Old Mout cider is our only product to come in single-use plastic packaging.
 Investigation carried out throughout 2020 into alternative packaging such as glass or paper bottles did not find any viable solutions, due to constraints around cost and structural integrity.
 We are now working with our suppliers to create a plastic bottle made from recycled PET that is manufactured in New Zealand.
 We’ve completed several trials, and we are determined to implement a solution that can withstand our required carbonation levels and meets visual standards.